50 Cent Drops Get Rich or Die Tryin’ Album – Today in Hip-Hop

 XXL celebrates 50 years of hip-hop with this moment:

-2003: It’s been 16 years since 50 Cent first bum-rushed the game with his mind-numbing debut album, Get Rich or Die Tryin’.
-Surpassing gold status in less than a week (selling more than 800,000 copies), with seven entries on Billboard’s Hot 100 chart and four Grammy nominations (among a long-list of others noms), Fif’s 2003 opus successfully cemented the former hustler as a rap phenomenon.
+Feb.
+6, 2003: It’s been 20 years since 50 Cent first made an impact in the game with his stellar debut album, Get Rich or Die Tryin'.
+The nine-times platinum album delivered seven entries on the Billboard Hot 100 chart and four Grammy nominations (among a long list of others noms).
+Overall, Fif’s 2003 opus successfully cemented the former hustler as a rap phenomenon.

-Opening with his signature 50 cent coin drops, and closing with the reflective "Gotta Make It to Heaven," Get Rich or Die Tryin’ allowed us a look inside the paranoid mind of Curtis "50 Cent" Jackson: the South Jamaica, Queens drug dealer shot nine times only to survive, get dropped from Columbia Records and later hold court on Shady/Aftermath/Interscope Records.
-His cold-bloodedness on the mic seeped throughout the album— whether he was being contemplative (“Many Men,” “Gotta Make It to Heaven”) or menacing (“Don’t Push Me,” “What Up Gangsta”).
-His attempt at winning the hip-hop outsiders even worked thanks to the Dr. Dre-produced smash “In Da Club” and Nate Dogg-featured “21 Questions.”
+Opening with his signature 50 cent coin drops, and closing with the reflective "Gotta Make It to Heaven," Get Rich or Die Tryin' gives a look inside the paranoid mind of Curtis "50 Cent" Jackson: the South Jamaica, Queens drug dealer shot nine times only to survive, get dropped from Columbia Records and later hold court on Shady/Aftermath/Interscope Records.

-All in all, the rapper’s debut proved to be pivotal in the rapper’s career, taking him from the corners of the blood soaked streets of South Jamaica, Queens to becoming a rap goliath turned businessman.
-Not bad for a self-proclaimed ‘Bad-Guy.’ —Ralph Bristout
+50 Cent's debut album proved to be pivotal in the New York rhymer's career, taking him from the corners of the tough streets of South Jamaica, Queens to becoming a rap superstar-turned-television mogul.